rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 - Unpaid leave
 - Settlement of advances
 - Withholding of income tax as per Income Tax Act
-- Any damage or loss of property of the Trust due to an employee's negligence, recklessness, or illicit intention
+- Any damage or loss of property of the Company due to an employee's negligence, recklessness, or illicit intention
-- Any other amounts which the Trust deems recoverable from the employee
+- Any other amounts which the Company deems recoverable from the employee

   12.2 The Finance and administration department shall make a recommendation for the deduction of the booked receivables from the employees without prior notice.

 ## 13. Salary Review

-The salary of an employee shall be reviewed and revised once a year based on the financial performance appraisal by the CHN and employees will be notified of any changes in this respect.
+The salary of an employee shall be reviewed and revised once a year based on the financial performance appraisal by Rara Treks and employees will be notified of any changes in this respect.

-CHN would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.
+Rara Treks would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.

 ## 14. Employee Benefits

-14.1 The Trust shall provide the following benefits to employees:
+14.1 The Company shall provide the following benefits to employees:

 - Provident Fund
 - Gratuity